How Much Progress Has There Been in NVIDIA Datacenter GPUs?: Introduction

-Given the importance of GPU technical trends in current scientific fields and policy debates, this paper analyzes the pace of technical progress in NVIDIA datacenter GPUs released from the mid-2000s through 2025 and measures key trends across relevant metrics, including computing performance, size and bandwidth, power consumption, and release price. \Cref{fig:cagr_histogram} shows a summary of our results in terms of \acfp{CAGR} and \acfp{DT} for both a subset of the top-performing NVIDIA GPUs per year and all NVIDIA datacenter GPUs.
+Given the importance of GPU technical trends in current scientific fields and policy debates, this paper analyzes the pace of technical progress in NVIDIA datacenter GPUs released from the mid-2000s through 2025 and measures key trends across relevant metrics, including computing performance, memory size and bandwidth, power consumption, and release price. \Cref{fig:cagr_histogram} shows a summary of our results in terms of \acfp{CAGR} and \acfp{DT} for both a subset of the top-performing NVIDIA GPUs per year and all NVIDIA datacenter GPUs.
 Previous literature has examined the progress and trends of GPUs and AI hardware from various perspectives; however, these studies have important limitations.
 For instance, Huang’s law~\cite{8352557, huang_law} focuses on the peak computing performance across a narrow and recent set of NVIDIA GPU microarchitectures and mixes the level of precision (FP16 down to FP4), despite the reduced functionality of the smaller bitwidth systems.
 Not only is it implausible that such bitwidth improvements could continue, but it also leads to an inflated GPU progress estimate (nearly double what we find).
-Conversely, other studies~\cite{epoch2023trendsinmachinelearninghardware, EpochMachineLearningHardware2024} focus on the \ac{ML} and AI domains and explore a broad range of devices across vendors (e.g., NVIDIA and AMD), types (e.g., GPUs and specialized hardware), and classes (e.g., desktop, workstation, and datacenter devices).
+Conversely, other studies focus on the Machine Learning (ML) and AI domains~\cite{epoch2023trendsinmachinelearninghardware, EpochMachineLearningHardware2024}, or on the impact of generative AI on productivity~\cite{baily2025generative,baily2026generative}, and explore a broad range of devices across vendors (e.g., NVIDIA and AMD), types (e.g., GPUs and specialized hardware), and classes (e.g., desktop, workstation, and datacenter devices).
 These studies also have important drawbacks.
 First, their analysis gives a great deal of weight to seldom-used systems, rather than the dominant platforms.
-They also fail to group AI-oriented (tensor) operations with others, which we argue is not the correct way to characterize performance improvements.
-As a consequence of these choices, they find FP16 progress rates that are 26 to 36 \acp{PPT} lower than ours.
+They also fail to group AI-oriented (tensor) operations with others~\cite{epoch2023trendsinmachinelearninghardware, EpochMachineLearningHardware2024}, which we argue should be grouped to correctly characterize performance improvements, or miss the contribution of such operations totally~\cite{baily2025generative,baily2026generative}.
+As a consequence of these choices, some analyses find FP16 progress rates that are 26 to 37 \acp{PPT} lower than ours~\cite{epoch2023trendsinmachinelearninghardware, EpochMachineLearningHardware2024}.
 By focusing on NVIDIA datacenter GPUs, by far the most widely used chips for AI workloads, we can simultaneously measure technical trends in an apples-to-apples comparison and provide a practical view of the rates of progress faced by most firms using AI.